Mark H. Hayden Mark-et al. Logo

 I sure need someone to come fix my machine "How much do you charge?"

-I have been doing this since 1992, part time in the evenings and weekends and have over 800 clients.
+I have been doing this since 1992, part time in the evenings and weekends and had more than 1250 clients in Indiana.

 I have gradually increased my fees as knowledge, experience and gasoline prices have increased.